satellite-image-deep-learning/software/README.md

 * [prefect-planetary-computer](https://github.com/giorgiobasile/prefect-planetary-computer) -> Prefect integrations with Microsoft Planetary Computer
 * [STAC Machine Learning Model (MLM) Extension](https://github.com/stac-extensions/mlm) -> to describe ML models, their training details, and inference runtime requirements.
 * [STAC Label Extension](https://github.com/stac-extensions/label) -> facilitates the integration of labeled Areas of Interest (AOIs) with the STAC for machine learning and other applications.
+* [STAC-RAG](https://github.com/bmcandr/stac-rag-demo) -> how to use LLMs to improve discoverability of Earth observation datasets.

 # OpenStreetMap
 [OpenStreetMap](https://www.openstreetmap.org/) (OSM) is a map of the world, created by people like you and free to use under an open license.
 Quite a few publications use OSM data for annotations & ground truth.
 Note that the data is created by volunteers and the quality can be variable